-1) How the population is really grouping itself into households and what their lifestyles are;
+1) How is the population grouping itself into households?

-2) Best Practice regarding options for different housing unit typologies that can support new household arrangements and lifestyles;
+2) What are potential options for housing typologies that can support new household arrangements and lifestyles?

-3) The revision of possible zoning, planning, subsidy, and building code controls so that the development of new housing models is allowed and encouraged.
+3) How can zoning, planning, subsidy, and building code controls change so that the development of new housing typologies is allowed and even encouraged.

 This analysis, and the application of the Making Room approach, led us to the conclusion that New York City needs to develop three new housing types to accommodate the needs of our real households: